Smarter-revolution/Smarter-Revolution-Site/content/blog/cinematic-audio-revolution.md

 **Employee Handbooks:** Transform the document nobody reads into an audio experience with character voices for different scenarios, dramatic examples, and memorable storytelling.

 **Training Materials:** Replace click-through modules with immersive audio that employees complete during commutes and exercise.
+But remember: [training content only works when it addresses the right performance gap](/blog/why-training-videos-arent-changing-behavior)—even the most engaging audio won't change behavior if the problem is motivation or environment, not knowledge.

 **Brand Stories:** Create founder narratives and company histories that sound like documentary series.